MadelineMiller/llm-xpcs-eval/README.md

 * XPCS textbooks and reference materials
 * X-ray Data Booklet
 * Papers from Annual Review of Materials Research (2018) and other XPCS literature
+* Papers downloaded from DESY and ESRF publication websites

 ### Key Capabilities
 * Assist users in formulating and refining scientific hypotheses for XPCS experiments